Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 which they need to be run; we'll do this by chaining them together into a _flow_, which defines their order of execution.

-1. We first need to remove the bad data; some rows have NaN values
+1. We first need to remove the bad data, as some rows have NaN values
-2. Then compute the cost of each shipment, with an additional fee added if it is an oversize penguin
+2. We then compute the cost of each shipment, with an additional fee added if it is an oversize penguin
-3. Finally, add the cost of all the shipments together to get the `total_cost` of shipping the entire population
+3. Finally, we add the cost of all the shipments together to get the `total_cost` of shipping the entire population

 Prefect allows us to easily define these dependencies with Python's [context manager syntax][context manager syntax]: